Bargaining Unit: Office and Clerical Employee Unit

 The information below is meant to serve as examples of the job duties and responsibilities for this classification.
 This list is neither inclusive nor exclusive, but indicative of several types of duties performed.

 - Reviews and evaluates Purchase Requests for quality, suitability, budget coding, and quantity of materials, supplies, and equipment.

 - Prepares and reviews Purchase Requests for clarification and adherence to District policies and procedures.

 - Places orders to purchase standard and non-standard materials, supplies, and equipment and assists in the follow-up on contracts for materials, supplies, and equipment.

-- Tracks and expedites purchase orders and ensures accurate delivery dates, and receiving of shipments.
+- Tracks and expedites purchase orders and ensures accurate delivery dates and receipt of shipments.

-- Confers with District departments and corresponds with vendors regarding quality, cost, terms, delivery, discounts, or transportation of ordered materials; make adjustments when errors have occurred.
+- Confers with District departments and corresponds with vendors regarding quality, cost, terms, delivery, discounts, or transportation of ordered materials; adjusts orders when errors occur.

 - Locates sources of supply, performs price and cost analysis, evaluates quality and suitability of supplies and materials.
 Recommends diversified sources for purchasing materials, supplies, and equipment.

 - Evaluates problems, makes recommendations, and represents the District in a professional manner while resolving vendor related inquiries.

 - Provides purchasing, planning and control information by collecting, reviewing, and summarizing data and trends.